elipapa/markdown-cv/index.md

 `Nov.
 2019`
 __Capstone Project: Study-Seat__  <a href="https://github.com/syranol/Study-Seat"> <font color="blue"> Project </font> </a>

-- `-` Coacted in a three people agile-development team to develop a product that allows users to locate/organize study groups
+- `-` Coacted in a three person agile-development team to develop a product that allows users to locate/organize study groups
 - `-` Deployed, hosted, and certified product on AWS's EC2, complete with database access and elastic load balancing
 - `-` Utilized Typescript with React framework for front-end and Node.js for back-end development